-The general advice gardeners give to people is grow what they like to eat, but the problem with that advice is that inexperienced growers tend to be constrained by what the supermarkets provide and also what you like is only one of the three criteria that we need to consider.
+The general advice gardeners give to people is grow what they like to eat, but the problem with that advice is that inexperienced growers tend to be constrained by what the supermarkets provide and also what you like is only one of the several criteria that we need to consider.

 My approach in this chapter is to offer up an approach to thinking about what to grow and how much of it to grow.
 I keep a database of all the varieties that we grow and I've added three attributes to that database for most of my varieties: taste, health and value; let's take a look.

 In the chapter that follows you will see my bias coming through.
 Not only do I rank what I grow by taste, health and value, but I also have in mind a few other biases.
 I much prefer to grow crops that provide a long harvest period, which saves on sowing, planting and growing time.
 I also like plants that are flexible, for example salad onions that also make good bulbing onions.
 I like crops that don't have too many pest/disease issues and that look beautiful.
 I also like crops that fit into my successional timings, for example beetroot, following broad beans.

 All of these biases are factored into my ranks in one way or another.